 Fiscal Year Amount Funded Actual Expenditures

+FY20 \$36,000 \$35,896

+FY 19 \$36,000 \$36,000

 FY18 \$36,000 \$35,486

 FY17 \$36,000 \$36,000

 FY16 \$36,000 \$36,000

 FY15 \$44,000 \$44,000

-6. Number of beneficiaries (e.g., schools, students, districts) history:
+6. Number of beneficiaries (e.g., school districts, schools, students, educators, other) history:

-Fiscal Year # of Districts
+Fiscal Year Number of Districts

+FY20 295 districts (plus charter schools,

+Tribal Compacts and other LEAs)

+FY19 295 districts (plus charter schools,

+Tribal Compacts and other LEAs)

-FY18 295 districts (plus charter schools, Tribal
+FY18 295 districts (plus charter schools,

-Compacts and other LEAs)
+Tribal Compacts and other LEAs)

-- 7. Programmatic changes since inception (if any): OSPI has increased the number and frequency of McKinney-Vento (Education of Homeless Children and Youth) training opportunities to accommodate the demand for training.
-This increasing focus on training has pulled the staff (1 FTE Program Supervisor and 1 FTE Administrative Program Specialist) from other required duties such as district monitoring, program development, federally required McKinney-Vento State Coordinator duties, grant oversight, attendance at state agency collaborative meetings, etc. Additionally, with the passage of the federal Every Student Succeeds Act (ESSA) in 2015, demands on the OSPI program staff have increased.
+7. Programmatic changes since inception (if any):

+OSPI has increased the number and frequency of McKinney-Vento (Education of Homeless Children and Youth) training opportunities to accommodate the demand for training.
+This increasing focus on training has pulled staff (2 FTE Program Supervisors) and a part-time administrative assistant from other required duties such as district monitoring, program development, federally required McKinney-Vento State Coordinator duties, grant oversight, attendance at state agency collaborative meetings, etc. Additionally, with the passage of the federal Every Student Succeeds Act (ESSA) in 2015, demands on the OSPI program staff have increased.
 It is now a requirement under the federal McKinney-Vento Act that all states provide routine training related to the education of homeless children and youth, and school district homeless liaisons are now required (not just "strongly encouraged" per state law) to attend training.
-And with the passage of ESSA, which made significant changes to the previous No Child Left Behind (NCLB) requirements; documents, guidance, resources, video/webinar links and other resources all need to be updated to reflect changes in state and federal laws. - 8.
-Evaluations of program/major findings: Annual homeless student data collection efforts indicate a growing population of youngsters experiencing homelessness in our state.
-The Legislative report required under SSB 6074 has further demonstrated that students experiencing homelessness have lower assessment scores, higher absenteeism rates and other risk indicators associated with an increased possibility of academic failure.
+And with the passage of ESSA, which made significant changes to the previous No Child Left Behind (NCLB) requirements; documents, guidance, resources, video/webinar links and other resources all need to be updated to reflect changes in state and federal laws.
+In fall 2020, OSPI was able to use a portion of HSSeP (Homeless Student Stability education Program) funding to hire a trainer (temporary/project position) to assist with the increased demands of professional development/training during the 2020-21 school year.
+There is no guarantee that those state HSSeP funds will remain available as a resource to continue this position.